-2.3.1 All of the information concerning archaeological sites within the assessed area and from the previous desk-based assessment (LUAU 2000) has been collated into a gazetteer (Appendix 2), which provides details of their location, period, and character.
+2.3.1 All of the information concerning archaeological sites within the area of the rapid identification survey and from the previous desk-based assessment (LUAU 2000) has been collated into a gazetteer (Appendix 2), which provides details of their location, period, and character.
 Locations are given as eight-figure National Grid References where possible and the sites have been marked onto a digital map (Fig 2).